-A good entry in this topic may be the OWASP - The Open Web Application Security Project.
+A good entry on this topic may be the OWASP - The Open Web Application Security Project.
 'The Open Web Application Security Project (OWASP) is a worldwide not-for-profit charitable organization focused on improving the security of software.
 Our mission is to make software security visible, so that individuals and organizations worldwide can make informed decisions about true software security risks.'

 It includes a ranked list of the most common and dangerous Application Security Risks.

 There are a large number of tools specializing in different disciplines like: requirements management, software & database design, software configuration management, build & deploy, continuous integration, development, debugging, profiling, code analysis or testing.

-It should be mentioned that specialist from infrastructure/operations have also toolboxes with interesting capabilities, e.g. network monitoring, network analysis, operation system analytic, penetration testing, log file analysis, database performance tuning.
+It should be mentioned that a specialist from infrastructure/operations have also toolboxes with interesting capabilities, e.g. network monitoring, network analysis, operation system analytic, penetration testing, log file analysis, database performance tuning.

 A software engineer can't know all tools in detail, but he/she should know the key concepts and underlying technologies.
 Knowing the right tool and how to use can increase the productivity and quality.
 Spend some time to learn about tools.